elvir-k/elvir-k.github.io/_posts/2026-03-08-optimizing-mysql-queries.md

 -   Smaller result sets
 -   Better use of **covering indexes**

-In high-traffic systems this can shave **tens of milliseconds per request**.
+On busy systems this can easily shave **tens of milliseconds per request**.

 ------------------------------------------------------------------------